messerzen/cno/README.md

 Download the content provided in the link below and extract the csv files in the zip file.

-Replace the csv filepaths in the `etl_config.cfg` file.
+Replace the csv filepaths in the `etl_config.cfg` file and the database credentials in the `credentials_cfg`.
 ____
 **Staging Tables**